maxence-charriere/go-app/docs/web/documents/start.md

 }

 // The main function is the entry point where the app is configured and started.
-// It is executed on 2 different environments: A client (the web browser) and a
+// It is executed in 2 different environments: A client (the web browser) and a
 // server.
 func main() {
 	// The first thing to do is to associate the hello component with a path.